Appdynamics/hadoop-monitoring-extension/README.md

 Contributing
 ------------

-Always feel free to fork and contribute any changes directly via <a href="https://github.com/Appdynamics/hadoop-monitoring-extension">GitHub</a>.
+Always feel free to fork and contribute any changes directly here on GitHub.

 Community